Date: June 23, 1995

 D. In August, the Committee meets again to consider the status of waterfowl and waterfowl habitat, to weigh recommendations from the Flyway Councils and the Service, and to forward its own recommendations to the Director.

 For additional information about this policy, contact the Division of Migratory Bird Management.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.